What Is Supplemental Housing?

 University Housing and Dining feels strongly about offering the experience of living on campus to as many students as possible.
 Living on campus is an important part of the college experience.
 When all of our permanent space has been offered to students, supplemental space is offered to those still wanting to live on campus.

 Supplemental rooms are spaces in the residence halls that are converted into living space.
 They tend to be larger than regular rooms and many are carpeted.
 Every supplemental room has furniture just like permanent rooms, including things like a MicroFridge, cable TV outlet and internet port.
 Supplemental space is located in almost every residence hall.
 There are typically 3-4 students living in each supplemental space room instead the normal 2 in a permanent room, as supplemental spaces are typically larger than permanent rooms and can accommodate more students.

 Students may live in supplemental space until permanent space becomes available.
 The UHD office works throughout the year to move students currently living in supplemental housing to a permanent room as those spaces become available.
-When students move to a permanent space, they receive a 10% discount on the room portion of the price for the number of days they lived in supplemental space.
+During the time that you are assigned to a supplemental space, there is a 10% credit off of the daily rate of the room portion of the contract.
+This discount is given at the start of the contract period.
+When students are offered a permanent space, the credit stops and the room rate then increases to the actual price of the space chosen by the student.
 It is not uncommon for students to request to remain in their current room if they are offered permanent space.
 In fact, most students who have lived in supplemental housing would recommend it to incoming students!